 Documentation comments within items are useful for describing crates and modules especially.
 Use them to explain the overall purpose of the container to help your users understand the crate’s organization.

 f14002.tif

-<AU: Please add Alt Text here>
+<Rendered HTML documentation with a comment for the crate as a whole>